 There is no shortage of explanation as to why K2, the King of Mountains, is the most treacherous in the world of mountaineering.
-Standing at 28,251 feet or 8611-meters, the peak measures just below the height of Mount Everest and sits at number two in the roster of 8,000-meter mountains.
+Standing at 28,251 feet (8611-m) the peak measures just below the height of Mount Everest and sits at number two in the roster of 8,000-meter mountains.

-Although it is smaller than Everest, that does not take away from the devastating reputation that has seen mountaineers call it the “Savage Mountain” for generations.
+Although it is slightly smaller than Everest, that does not take away from the devastating reputation that has seen mountaineers call it the “Savage Mountain” for generations.

 K2 Climbing Seasons

-K2’s high season is in the summer, between June and July, with Mountaineers usually attempting to steer clear of an August summit bid when most accidents tend to occur.
+K2’s high season is in the summer between June and July, with Mountaineers usually attempting to steer clear of an August summit bid.
+That’s when most accidents tend to occur.
 However, even with the most precautions being taken, it has seen its fair share of deaths and tragedies.

 Still, teams have tried to scale its many routes in the summer and have succeeded.
 Some have even dared to traverse them in winter; however, K2 remains unconquered in the winter season.

 K2 Summer Expedition Accidents